insightfulrohit/Blockchain-Basics/Blockchain roadmap.md

 # 💰 WHEN DOES 40–50 LPA HAPPEN?

+Based on skills, this amount can be higher or lower

 * Junior auditor: 10–18 LPA
 * Mid auditor (real bugs): 20–30 LPA
 * Senior auditor / lead: **40–50+ LPA**